ScreenPyHQ/screenpy/docs/quickstart.rst

-.. include global.rst
 .. _quickstart:

 Quickstart
 ==========

-If you just want to see it all work, copy/paste the following into a file or your interpreter and let 'er fly!
+If you just want to see it all work, copy/paste the following into a file or your interpreter and call "**Action**!"

 .. code-block:: python